jcheadiv/apps-sdk/doc/tutorials/media_downloader.md

 like a native application than a web page.
 The focus is on media and specialized feeds that are not RSS.

-A complete version of the app from this tutorial can be found at: [Media Downloader Example](http://github.com/bittorrent/apps-sdk/tree/master/examples/media_downloader).
+A complete version of the app from this tutorial can be found at:
+[Media Downloader Example][example].

 First, let's get some tools installed.
 For Windows, there is a convenient installer.
-Download and run [the tools installer](http://github.com/downloads/bittorrent/apps-sdk/apps-sdk-installer.msi).
-For other operating systems, follow the instructions in the [install howto](../install-howto.html).
+Download and run [the tools installer][installer].
+For other operating systems, follow the instructions in the [install howto][installHowTo].

 To see all the commands that the tools provide, run: